-Note: depending on the vehicle, certain settings can be adjusted using the multifunction screen 2.
+Note: depending on the vehicle, certain settings can be adjusted from the 2 touchscreen.
 Refer to the handbook for the equipment.

 This function is an additional aid.
 It cannot, therefore, under any circumstances replace the vigilance or the responsibility of the driver.